gomoku/Piskasm/README.md

-Whistle a program for playing Gomoku humans or against the computer on board the dimensions 19 * 19.
+Whistle a program for playing Gomoku Piskvorky humans or against the computer on board the dimensions 19 * 19.
 Made in Turbo Assembler for 8086.
 Application: No installation is necessary.
 The program is run piskasm.com file.

 ![Piskasm](Piskasm.png "Piskasm")